GalBrandwine/GDL90_c_parser/README.md

 A GDL90 parser with extension to support SAE J1939 protocol

-**TDD approach** - Since I had no idea what these two protocols are, I used excessive unittesting on the way
+**TDD approach** - Since I had no idea what these two protocols are, I used excessive unittest on the way

+## What is implemented

+* non-blocking GDL 90 parser written in C
+  * This parser supports the following messages:
+    * HeartBeat message
+    * AIR GDL90 protocol extension messages
+  * This parser has no memory allocation - everything runs on the stack (see [design](#design))

+## What is not implemented

+* This parser doesn't support Q notation

 ## Questions